Skip to main content

 STAFF

-Hillary Thomas, Development Director
+Hillary Thomas, Director, Strategy and Development

 An Overland Park native, Hillary holds an M.Ed. from Rockhurst University and a B.A. in Political Science from Kansas State University.
-Hillary has nearly a decade of experience in non-profit and development work, most recently serving as Executive Director of an area family foundation.
-She is a member of the Association of Fundraising Professionals (AFP) and is currently working on her Certified Fundraising Executive (CFRE) credential.
-Outside of work with JCRB|AJC, Hillary serves as an elected City Councilmember in the City of Mission and on the Board of Climate Action KC.
+Hillary has over a decade of experience in the non-profit and government worlds.
+Outside of JCRB|AJC, Hillary is on the Board of Climate Action KC and previously served as a City Councilmember in Mission.
 In her personal life, she loves spending time with her two young daughters, husband, and rescue dog.

-Sarah Markowitz, Director, Education and Programs
+Sarah Markowitz Schreiber, Director, Education and Programs

 Sarah is originally from Oakland, California and has family from Kansas City.
 In May 2020, Sarah earned her M.A. in War and Society from Chapman University.
-Her masters’ thesis explored Jews’ reactions to the pogroms perpetrated by their Lithuanian neighbors in Kovno, Lithuania in June 1941.
+Her master's thesis explored Jews’ reactions to the pogroms perpetrated by their Lithuanian neighbors in Kovno, Lithuania in June 1941.
 She graduated from Loyola Marymount University in 2018 with a B.A. in Political Science and minors in Jewish Studies, International Relations, and Classics & Archaeology.
 While at LMU, Sarah was a research assistant for the Director of Jewish Studies, a Jewish Studies/Hillel Engagement Fellow, and a founding member and President of Students Supporting Israel at LMU.
 In 2016 she was a Summer Goldman Fellow for AJC’s Los Angeles Regional Office.
 In Summer 2017 she began to serve as a Volunteer Intern at the Museum of Tolerance in Los Angeles and ultimately volunteered 300 hours.
 She has also worked at Be’chol Lashon and the Anti-Defamation League’s Center on Extremism.

 Close